jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 ---
-title: DRAFT OPEN FOR REVIEW AND COMMENTS – Your Computer Science Degree is not the End of your Education
+title: Your Computer Science Degree is not the End of your Education
 description: Resources for Continued Learning Beyond Academia
-unlisted: true
 ---

 # Introduction